wongjiahau/Pineapple/specification/Objects.md

 ```

 ## How to access the data?
-Using the dot notation, just like in Javascript.
+Using the dot notation or square bracket notation, just like in Javascript.
 ```js
 myFruit =
     .name = "Durian"